connectedbydata/connectedbydata.org/_events/2023-09-26-hogan-lovells-programme.md

 category: attending
 ---

-**CONNECTED BY DATA** is pleased to have been accepted to be part of the 2023 cohort of [Hogan Lovell’s BaSE training programme](https://www.hoganlovellsbase.com/about/our-practice/base-training).
+**CONNECTED BY DATA** is pleased to have been accepted to be part of the 2023 cohort of [Hogan Lovells' BaSE training programme](https://www.hoganlovellsbase.com/about/our-practice/base-training).

 <!--more-->